mmunsi2/python/doc2vec/readme.md

-#this is the project folder
+# This is the project folder